my-improvement/crocodocs/README.md

 ```

 Run ```npx crocodocs create``` at project's root path in the command prompt / terminal again to get documentation with the latest preferences.

+### Removing caches

+If you want to delete all the documentation and preferences data run ```npx crocodocs clear-cache``` at project's root path folder in command prompt / terminal or simply delete the crocodocs folder.

+### Removing comments and caches

+To delete all comments (//des, //fun, //var, //param) and caches in the project run ```npx crocodocs erase-all``` at project's root path folder in command prompt / terminal.

+Make sure you have back up files if you want to revert it again.